stackbit-projects/oculi-b0fc8/blog/customer-loyalty.md

 author: _data/authors/jane-doe.yaml
 excerpt: >-
-  In this article we will go over the importance of marketing and why it is essential for OnlyFans content creators
+  In this article we will go over the importance of marketing and why it is essential for OnlyFans content creators.
 date: '2021-01-03'
 thumb_image: images/3_thumb.jpg
 thumb_image_alt: A group of people working in a cafe